 How do I cancel an incorrect money receipt?

-Before, I'd write the steps out or hop on a call myself.
-Now I just forward the question to the agent.
-It builds a walkthrough for that exact need — pulls the right screenshots, marks the buttons to press, and sends back something you click through instead of read.
-It's the same walk it does for UAT — the click-through I built to get out of doing myself, now handed to whoever asked.
+Earlier, I'd write the steps out or hop on a call myself; now I just forward the question to the agent.
+It builds a walkthrough for that exact need: pulls the right screenshots, marks the buttons to press, and sends back something you click through instead of read.
+It's the same filmstrip it builds for UAT, pointed at whoever asked.

-Most user docs are written once and quietly go stale the moment the UI moves.
-This is the opposite — built on the spot, always matching the app as it stands today, and shaped around the person who asked.
-A live walkthrough that's never out of date, because it's never written in advance.
+Most user docs are written once and go stale the moment the UI moves.
+But now mine are built on the spot against the live app, and shaped around the person who asked.
+The walkthrough is never out of date or context because it's never written in advance.

 │ Claude · frontier · ONE-TIME │